planrich/tu_aic_13/README.md

 # The idea

-Task is a question "Keyword mentioned bad/neutral/negative in this paragrpah" We aggrate the answers of workers only when a task is complete.
+Task is a question "Keyword mentioned bad/neutral/negative in this paragraph" We aggrate the answers of workers only when a task is complete.
 Before the aggregation we should find bad workers.